 Super Bulky yarns are also known as Super Chunky yarns in the UK, and 14 ply in Australia and New Zealand.
 A good example of super bulky yarn is Crazy Sexy Wool by Wool and the Gang.

 Weight 7: Jumbo/Roving Weight Yarn

 Weight Category 7 is the thickest yarn weight category.
-It refers to Jumbo Weight yarn that is usually used for heavy blankets, rugs, and arm knitting projects.
+It refers to Jumbo Weight yarn that is usually used in giant blanket knitting kits, rugs, and arm knitting projects.

 Due to its weight and thickness, Jumbo yarn is usually knit using US Size 17 (12.75mm) needles or larger.
 A popular example is jumbo yarn from Lauren Aston Designs.

 UK, Australia, and New Zealand Yarn Weights and Standards